Nick Jonas Joins ‘The Voice’ & Tells Blake Shelton He Will ‘Kick His A**’

-Nick Jonas announced during an appearance on The Ellen DeGeneres Show that he will be joining NBC’s The Voice for Season 18 in the role of a coach and he already has some plans for how he will win the season, telling veteran coach Blake Shelton he will “kick his a**.”
+Nick Jonas announced during an appearance on The Ellen DeGeneres Show that he will be joining NBC’s The Voice for Season 18 as a coach, and he already has some plans for how he will win the season, telling veteran coach Blake Shelton he will “kick his a**.”

-This means that Gwen Stefani, Blake’s fellow coach, and girlfriend, will not be returning to the show next season.
+This means that Gwen Stefani, Blake’s fellow coach and girlfriend, will not be returning to the show next season.

 Nick will be joining Blake, Kelly Clarkson, and John Legend to guide the singing hopefuls as they move forward in the competition, he announced to Ellen.
-He will begin his new gig in the coming months and his season is set to air in Spring 2020, shortly after The Jonas Brothers wrap their ongoing tour in February of the same year.
+He will begin his new gig in the coming months, and his season is set to air in spring 2020, shortly after the Jonas Brothers wrap their ongoing tour in February.

-Ellen gathered together Nick’s new work pals and had them comment on his joining the series.
+Ellen gathered together Nick’s new work pals and had them comment on him joining the series.
 Shelton, who seemed happy to have Nick join the show, welcomed him warmly but reminded him this was “my show” and wondered if the singer was “old enough” to be a coach.
 Shelton then reminded Nick that he was going to “get his butt kicked.”

 I got @NickJonas’ big news right here. pic.twitter.com/3zQBqrVOBi